tyzbit/lightning-wordpress-store/README.md

 10. (Optional) Go to Settings -> Reading and set your homepage to the shop.

-The next step would be to use Apache or Nginx to reverse proxy to your WordPress site.
+The next step would be to use Apache or Nginx to reverse proxy to your WordPress site, and forwarding port 9735 to the internet so people can open channels.

 Syncing testnet will probably take some hours.